Rasic2/CodeNote/docs/source/development/sphinx.md

 # Add any Sphinx extension module names here, as strings.
 They can be
 # extensions coming with Sphinx (named 'sphinx.ext.*') or your custom
 # ones.
-extensions = ['sphinx.ext.autodoc', 'sphinx.ext.viewcode', 'myst_parser']
+extensions = ['sphinx.ext.autodoc', 'sphinx.ext.viewcode', 'myst_parser', 'sphinxcontrib.jquery']

 myst_enable_extensions = [
     "amsmath",